CarrumDraws/Technicals/techtests/src/Tests/AddiGlobTwo/README.txt

+Things my UI has:
+- Has Darkmode switch that animates
+- Scales to any device
+- Has Hambruger menu that animates
+- Toggles between promotion types
+- Has hover animations for buttons

 Idea behind Hamburger Menu:
 - Create a flexbox containing one 'bar'
 - use ::before and ::after to create two more identical bars